RIQAS Point of Care EQA

-An electronic report is then sent to participants, comparing their results with other participants using the same analyser.
-Satisfactory and unsatisfactory performance is represented using a traffic light system, allowing instant identification of any issues.
-A more detailed breakdown of performance may be obtained if further information is required.
-With time, an overall picture will emerge showing whether results are consistently accurate and reliable or whether there may be an underlying analyser and/or operator issue.
+Participants are informed of their analyser performance via an electronic report.
+Satisfactory and unsatisfactory performance is highlighted using a traffic light system allowing instant identification of any issues, a detailed breakdown of performance may be obtained if further information is required.
+With time, an overall picture emerges showing whether results are consistently accurate and reliable or whether there may be an underlying analyser and/or operator issue.

 Tests and Analysers

 Test Role Matrix Lipids (Total Cholesterol & HDL Cholesterol) • Risk factors for heart disease